tc39/source-map/proposals/debug-id.md

 the existing specification for the `sourceMappingURL` comment, tools are required to examine the last 5 lines to discover the Debug ID.

+**Note on the end of file:** for all intends and purposes having the Debug ID at the top of the file would be preferrable.
+However this has the disadvantage that a tool could not add a Debug ID to a file without having to adjust all the tokens in the source map by the offset that this line adds.
+Having it at the end of the file means it's after all tokens which would allow a separate tool to add Debug IDs to minified files and source maps.

 ## JavaScript API for Debug ID Resolution

 Today `error.stack` in most runtimes only returns the URLs of the files referenced